bearkerb/tp/docs/UserGuide.md

 - `JOB_NUMBER` is the index displayed next to each job in the job list, and must be a ***positive number*** between 1 and 2147483647.
 - Once marked, the job status will be updated in the display under any linked tenant.
 - If a job is marked by mistake, you can use the [`unmark`](#3-2-8-marking-job-as-not-completed-unmark) command to revert it to `Not Completed`.
+- `mark` will complete the job for all tenants linked to the job.

 Examples:
 - `mark 2` updates the completion status of job number 2 of the job list to 'completed'.